 “The dive operators know what they are doing with disabled divers,” she says.
 “They were so comfortable with us, no hesitation at all.
 They treated us like they would any other divers, gave us a sense of inclusion, and no segregation.
 It made it more enjoyable for all of us – we had a blast!”

 Ryan Chalmers is the most experienced diver in Stay-Focused, an organization that teaches teens and young adults with disabilities to dive, he too has high praise for Cayman’s dive professionals.

-“There is a fine line when it comes to working with someone with a disability,” he says, “sometimes you can be to helpful and sometimes you can’t be helpful enough and the staff in Cayman do a great job learning and understanding what the different needs are for each person with a disability.
-They make an effort to not just get you through the dive, but make it as comfortable and fun as possibility just like they do for the able bodied population.”
+“There is a fine line when it comes to working with someone with a disability,” he says, “sometimes you can be too helpful and sometimes you can’t be helpful enough and the staff in Cayman do a great job learning and understanding what the different needs are for each person with a disability.
+They make an effort to not just get you through the dive, but make it as comfortable and fun as possible just like they do for the able-bodied population.”